cassiebreviu/wine-quality-azure-ml-visual-interface/README.md

 # Is that wine good or bad?
-A tutorial on how to build a binary classification for red wine quality using Azure Machine Learning Visual Interface (VI)
+A tutorial on how to build a binary classification for red wine quality using Azure Machine Learning Visual Interface

 ## Tools and Data
 ### Create Resource in Azure